reasonml/reason/editorSupport/VimReason/README.md

 Formatting:
 ===========

-The command `:ReasonPrettyPrint` invokes the binary `reasonfmt` which must be available on your `PATH`.
+The command `:ReasonPrettyPrint` invokes the binary `refmt` which must be available on your `PATH`.

 `VimReason`, doesn't use Vim's standard external formatting program bridge